IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

     - Edit:
         - Group item
         - There is an existing year-month-group combination exist under the username
+        - The actual group contains sub item(s)
         - Sub group item
     - Delete:
         - Group item
         - Sub group item
 - As a user I want see the Incomes in green
 - As a user I want see the Expenses in red
-- As a user I want see the Zero balance in black
+- As a user I want see the Zero balance in blank
+- As a user I want to see my currency

 #### Database